Canon 1D Mark III vs T7i

 One feature that is present on the 1D Mark III, but is missing on the T7i is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The T7i has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1D Mark III does not have a selfie-screen.

 The 1D Mark III writes its imaging data to Compact Flash or SDHC cards, while the T7i uses SDXC cards.
 The 1D Mark III features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the T7i only has one slot.
+The T7i supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1D Mark III cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark III and Canon EOS Rebel T7i and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the T7i offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1D Mark III does not offer wifi capability.
+In contrast, the 1D Mark III does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D Mark III (unlike the T7i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.